 A delightful converted chapel providing a great base from which to explore the Lake District, Hadrians Wall and even the Scottish Borders.
 Located in the pretty peaceful Cumbrian village of Talkin, The Old Chapel is within walking distance of the village pub and close to Talking Tarn with lovely walks, fishing and boating.

-"High Rigg Shepherd's Hideaway" is a 1 bed holiday Lodge sleeping up to 2 guests in Cumbria.
-Brampton is a market town resting on the outskirts of Carlisle, offering a great base for exploring Hadrian’s Wall.
-The town boasts rich and colourful history, dating back to the Roman occupation, Border raiders from Scotland and the Jacobite...
+"Waters Edge" is a 1 bed holiday Cottage sleeping up to 2 guests in Cumbria.
+The market town of Brampton is the ideal base for exploring Hadrian’s Wall.
+The town boasts a rich and colourful history going back to the Roman occupation, Border reivers from Scotland and the Jacobite uprisings, plus bonnie Prince Charlie...

 "11 The Forge" is a 2 bed holiday Cottage sleeping up to 4 guests in Cumbria.
 Brampton is a vibrant market town surrounded by the historic Hadrian's Wall, steeped in Scottish history, home to an ancient Moot Hall, a statue of the 7th Earl of Carlisle, an abundance of shopping, pubs, restaurants, takeaways and a local...